Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

-Except for the discriminative dictionary learning, the label information can also be used for guiding the deep neural networks to reduce domain shift. \citeN{Koniusz2017} utilize two CNN streams: the source and target networks fused at the classifier level.
-Features from the fully connected layers fc7 of each network are used to compute second- or even higher-order scatter tensors; one per network stream per class.
-Then the scatters of the two network streams of the same class (within-class scatters) are aligned while good separation of the between-class scatters are maintained.
-Hence, in addition to higher-level representation criterion and class-based criterion, the statistic criterion is also used in~\cite{Koniusz2017}.
+\paragraph{Self Labelling} Dai et al.~\citeN{Dai2007} propose TrAdaBoost to extend boosting-based methods by decreasing the weights of the instances that are most dissimilar to the target distribution in order to weaken their impacts. \paragraph{Hybrid Approach} The higher-level representation approach and class-based approach have been used together for better cross-dataset representation.
+For example, the discriminative dictionary can be learned such that the same class samples from different domains have similar sparse codes. ~\cite{Zhu2014,Shekhar2013}.
+Except for the discriminative dictionary learning, the label information can also be used for guiding the deep neural networks to reduce domain shift.
+For example, Koniusz et al.~\citeN{Koniusz2017} fuse the source and target CNN streams at the classifier level, where the scatters of the two network streams of the same class are aligned while the between-class are separated.

-\subsection{Labelled Plus Unlabelled Target Dataset}
+\subsection{Labelled plus Unlabelled Target Dataset}

-Compared to the scenario where only limited labelled target data are presented, additional redundant unlabelled target domain data are also presented in the training stage in this problem, which allows the algorithms to learn the structure information of target domain.
-This setting is realistic in real world applications, where unlabelled data are much more easier to obtain than labelled data.
-The characteristics of problem~\ref{sec:HOMOsemi} are shown in Table~\ref{tab:HOMOsemi}, which is known as \textit{semi-supervised domain adaptation} among the literature.
+Compared to the scenario where only limited labelled target data are presented, additional redundant unlabelled target data are also presented in training in this problem (often known as \textit{semi-supervised domain adaptation} in the literature) to provide additional structural information.
+This setting is realistic in real-world applications because unlabelled data are easy to obtain.